Raising awareness of disability

-Mildon believes incidental portrayals of disability, such as on Silent Witness, are better than writing a whole plot lines around characters who are disabled.
+Mildon believes incidental portrayals of disability, such as on Silent Witness, are better than writing whole plot lines around characters who are disabled.

 Despite these improvements, Mildon says it's not enough.
-'There still a long way to go - there aren't enough disabled characters on our output.'
+'There's still a long way to go - there aren't enough disabled characters on our output.'
 He says it's mostly just 'flashes' on screen and then the character or their problem disappears.

 To combat this, the Writersroom and BBC Drama have launched The Company, a BBC initiative that is looking to increase the level of visibly disabled people on tv and to help develop their careers.
 Six actors have been invited to join The Company and will be guaranteed a minimum of two contracts each across drama and comedy programming over the next 12 months.